babylonchain/finality-provider/docs/finality-provider-export.md

 > Creates the config file and two directories for logs and data.

-After the proper configuration, start the etos daemon with the command `eotsd start`.
+After the proper configuration, start the eots daemon with the command `eotsd start`.
 The home folder should point to the work directory previously created with `eotsd init`.

 ```shell